vtexdocs/help-center-content/docs/tutorials/en/what-is-the-difference-between-sales-policy-affiliate-and-seller.md

 ---
-title: What is the difference between sales policy, seller and affiliate?
+title: 'What is the difference between sales policy, seller and affiliate?'
 id: frequentlyAskedQuestions_729
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:57.982Z